zoeyhahaha/zoeyhahaha/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Graduate Student at Northeastern University
+- 🔭 I’m a Graduate Student at Northeastern University
-- 🌱 I’m currently learning SQL, Product Management, Software Quality Control
+- 🌱 I’m proficient in using SQL, Tableau for data analysis
-- 💬 Ask me about Skincare or fashion trends.
+- 💬 Ask me about data analysis or fashion trends
 - 😄 Pronouns: she/her
-- ⚡ Looking for : Product Owner / Data Analyst jobs starting June 2023
+- ⚡ Looking for : Data/Business Analyst jobs
 - 📫 How to reach me: zhang.mengx@northeastern.edu